Biden to give omicron-focused speech on Tuesday - NewsBreak

 Biden to give omicron-focused speech on Tuesday

-( The Hill ) – President Biden is slated to make an omicron-focused speech next week as the variant continues to circulate in the U.S. and elsewhere, the White House announced on Saturday.
+( The Hill ) – President Biden is slated to make an omicron-focused speech this week as the variant continues to circulate in the U.S. and elsewhere, the White House announced on Saturday.

 “On Tuesday, the President will deliver remarks on the status of the country’s fight against COVID-19, as the country sees rising cases amid the growing Omicron variant,” White House press secretary Jen Psaki tweeted on Saturday.

 “Building off his Winter Plan, @POTUS will announce new steps the Administration is taking to help communities in need of assistance, while also issuing a stark warning of what the winter will look like for Americans that choose to remain unvaccinated,” Psaki added.
 She noted that the president will also detail how the administration will respond to an anticipated rise in case numbers and remind Americans to get their boosters and vaccines.
-The news of Biden’s omicron-focused speech was first reported by NBC News on Saturday.Omicron is milder, better at evading vaccines, data indicate
+The news of Biden’s omicron-focused speech was first reported by NBC News on Saturday.As COVID cases spike, toll on NYC hospitals nowhere near last year

 The reports come as health officials, cities and states brace themselves for further spread of the omicron variant, with the United States seeing increasingly high case numbers this month.
 The World Health Organization said on Saturday that the variant, first detected last month in South Africa, has already made its way to 89 countries.